-Just as it sounds, a code of ethics document sets into place a set of guiding principles for behavior, decisions making, and activities of those involved in the nonprofit, including board members, employees, and volunteers.
+Just as it sounds, a code of ethics document puts in place a set of guiding principles for behavior, decision making, and activities of those involved in the nonprofit, including board members, employees, and volunteers.
 While principles innate to your organization such as honesty, equity, integrity, and transparency may be understood by all involved, this formal adoption allows those involved to make a formal commitment to ethical actions and decisions.
 Sometimes this document is known as a “statement of values,” or “code of conduct.”
 Many organizations post their code on their website to demonstrate accountability and transparency.

 A nonprofit’s board members have a duty of confidentiality due to their fiduciary obligation to the organization.
 This duty is there regardless of any written policy or not, but it’s certainly a best practice to clarify and explain why and how confidentiality is important to the specific organization.
-A confidentiality policy can include elements such as the following, among others:
+A confidentiality policy can include elements such as the following: